I Am the Way, and the Truth, and the Life

 Having described the Father’s house, Jesus went on to explain how His disciples would get there: “I go to prepare a place for you” (14:2).

-When Jesus said that He was going “to prepare a place,” He was referring to the cross.
-It is through Christ’s death, resurrection, and ascension into heaven that the place for all His followers is prepared.
+When Jesus said that He was going “to prepare a place,” He meant that through His going the place would be prepared.
+Through His death, resurrection, and ascension, Christ opened the way for all who believe to enter the glory of the Father’s house.
 His death and resurrection have made the place ready and reserved a block booking for all who will believe.
 And for this reason, Jesus says, “Let not your hearts be troubled.”